• Skip to primary navigation

 6 graham crackers, crushed

-• Add the brown sugar and melted butter into the cookie crumbs until evenly combined.
+• Add the brown sugar, salt, and melted butter into the cookie crumbs until evenly combined.

-1 tablespoon packed brown sugar, 3 tablespoon melted butter
+1 tablespoon packed brown sugar, 3 tablespoons melted butter, ⅛ teaspoon sea salt

-• Whisk together cream cheese, vanilla paste or extract, and 4 tablespoon of sweetened condensed milk until smooth.
+• Whisk together cream cheese, vanilla paste or extract, and 4 tablespoons of sweetened condensed milk until smooth.
 Set aside.

-8 oz cream cheese, softened, 1 tablespoon vanilla paste
+8 oz cream cheese, softened, 1 teaspoon pure vanilla extract

 • In a large bowl or stand mixer with a whisk attachment, whisk the cream and salt until medium-stiff peaks.